matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 client, however there would still need to be multiple requests for uploading (authentication and to determine the `mxc`) and downloading (authentication) regardless.

-TODO: follow the C-S download API format for download_file. but our way alleviates the parsing from the widget to the client which already can parse them.

 ## Security considerations